-Facebook Ads for Deck Builders (2026 Playbook)
+Facebook Ads for Deck Builders: The $40–$100 CPL Playbook

-TL;DR: Deck builders serve two distinct Facebook audiences with very different economics — new-build customers ($10k–$30k projects) and recurring refinish customers ($500–$2,000).
+TL;DR: Deck builders serve two distinct Facebook audiences with very different economics, new-build customers ($10k–$30k projects) and recurring refinish customers ($500–$2,000).
 Both work on Facebook, but they need separate ad sets with separate creative + offers.
 New builds win with finished-deck gallery carousels and composite-vs-wood education.
 Refinish wins with dramatic before/after staining transformations.
 Cold CPL runs $40–$100; retargeting drops to $20–$50.
 The mistake most deck builders make: running one campaign for both audiences, which under-serves both.

 Key takeaways